ksg91/Tweet-My-Post/readme.txt

 === Plugin Name ===
 Contributors: ksg91
 Donate link:
-Tags: twitter, tweet my post, author, twitter handle, publish, ksg91 Requires at least: 3.0
+Tags: twitter, tweet my post, author, twitter handle, publish, ksg91, post image, featured image, Requires at least: 3.0
 Tested up to: 3.4.1
-Stable tag: 1.6.32
+Stable tag: 1.7.17

-A WordPress Plugin which Tweets the new posts with its title, link and Auther's twitter handle.
+A WordPress Plugin which Tweets the new posts with its title, link, Author's twitter handle and a featured image from post.

 == Description ==

-This plugin allows WordPress users to set their twitter handle and whenever a new post is published, tweet will be sent with post's title, link and it's author's twitter handle.
+This plugin allows WordPress users to set their twitter handle and whenever a new post is published, tweet will be sent with post's title, link, it's author's twitter handle and a featured image.
-Defualt Format would be "POST_TITLE - POST_LINK by @AUTHOR" .
+Defualt Format would be "POST_TITLE - POST_LINK by @AUTHOR FEATURED_IMAGE" .
 If Author has not set any handle, only POST_TITLE & POST_LINK are tweeted.
 You can also set your own custom format that suits you best.
+Several options are available to customize your tweet from settings or at side pan on compose a post page.